Preparing to Develop a Google App for PHP Application

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Languages&Frameworks node, and then click Google App Engine for PHP under PHP.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
+Expand the Languages & Frameworks node, and then click Google App Engine for PHP under PHP.

 - The folder where the Google App Engine for PHP SDK is stored.

 - The path to the Python 2.7 executable file.